-Well I’ll take their statement for granted really, and checking their locations list, it seems fair to say that most people will benefit from any server location.
+Well I’ll take their statement for granted really, and checking their locations list, it seems fair to say that many people will benefit from a server location as US and EU servers are available.

-VeePN offers apps for all OS platforms such as Windows, Mac, Linux, Android, and iOS.
-It can also be used with Chrome, Firefox and Opera browsers through its extensions!
+bVPN offers apps for all OS platforms such as Windows, Mac, Linux, Android, and iOS.

 WHY USE a VPN